magomimmo/modern-cljs/doc/second-edition/tutorial-21b.md

 ```

 Here we set `"price"` as the value of the `:for` attribute for the
 `:label` element.
-The same thing is true for Reagent Component
+The same thing is true in Reagent as well.
+Let's see
-definition which, as already said more times, uses the same `hiccup`
-syntax.
-Let's see it at work.
+it at work.

 First, we need to require the `cljsjs.marked` namespace defined in the
 `cljsjs/marked` JS library that we added to the `:dependencies`